volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Feature Branch History](/img/screenshot-2021-02-07-at-14.25.55.png "Feature Branch History")

-Note, how the **commit hashes are not changed** after the merge (still equal to `...7d5` and `...e92` for "Add date service" and "Add needed changes" commits respectively).
+Note that the **commit hashes are not changed** after the merge (they are still the same `...7d5` and `...e92` for the "Add date service" and "Add needed changes" commits, respectively).

 ## git rebase

 ![Git Rebase](/img/git-rebase.svg "Git Rebase")

-This command allows joining two branches together, just as **git merge** with some important differences.
+This command allows two branches to be merged together, just like **git merge** with some important differences.

 `git rebase <branch>`

 #### Example

-Rebase the feature branch onto the main branch:
+Rebase the feature branch to the main branch:

 ![Git Rebase Example](/img/screenshot-2021-02-07-at-14.29.57.png "Git Rebase Example")

-Rebase rewrites commit history by creating brand new commits for each commit in the original branch:
+Rebase rewrites the commit history by creating entirely new commits for each commit in the original branch:

 ![Git Rebase Overwritten History](/img/screenshot-2021-02-07-at-14.30.26.png "Git Rebase Overwritten History")

-To ensure that the history is preserved, let's check the histories of both branches before the rebase.
+To ensure that new commits were created in the original branch, let's check the histories of both branches before rebasing.

 **main**